 - Higher costs than outsourcing: Nearshoring can be more expensive than outsourcing due to higher labor costs in nearby countries.

 - Limited language proficiency: There may be language barriers between the business and the supplier in nearby countries, leading to miscommunications.

 The Best Alternative

-Nearshoring also offers several other advantages, such as greater communication and collaboration between the business and the supplier, leading to improved quality control and faster turnaround times.
-Additionally, nearshoring can help reduce the environmental impact of manufacturing by reducing transportation costs and emissions.
+Nearshoring also offers several other advantages, such as better communication and collaboration between the business and the supplier, leading to improved quality control and faster turnaround times.
+Additionally, nearshoring can help reduce the environmental impact of manufacturing by shortening the supply chain and reducing transportation costs and emissions.